Your best 2019 Mazatlán Carnival information resource

 Carnaval tickets are also available at kiosk in La Gran Plaza from 11am to 8pm every day after New Year.

-• Spectacular fireworks play a big part in Mazatlan Carnival celebrations, with the two largest being staged on the Saturday night of carnival (Combate Naval) and Monday night (Festival de la Luz).
+• Spectacular fireworks play a big part in Mazatlan Carnival celebrations, with the largest show, Combate Naval, being staged on the Saturday night of carnival.

 In recent years the traditional fireworks shows have been augmented with modern technology -- lights and lasers -- as well as music.